AungThiha/Boilerplate/README.md

 # BuildTypes
 There are two build types.
-1. Debug
-    It is used during the development for the authors of the code themselves so that any crashes during development won't go to Crashlytics.
+1. *Debug:* is used during the development for the authors of the code themselves so that any crashes during development won't go to Crashlytics.
-    Any other configurations intended only for the authors of code should be added in there
+Any other configurations intended only for the authors of code should be added in there.
-2. Release
-    It is used to distribute the apps, be it Firebase app distribution, play store or any other distribution media.
+2. *Release* is used to distribute the apps, be it Firebase app distribution, play store or any other distribution media.
 Crashlytics is enabled for this build type.
-    Any other configurations intended for QA, product managers,product owners or people from similar roles should be added in here
+Any other configurations intended for QA, product managers, product owners or people from similar roles should be added in here

 # Sign Keys
 Sign keys are stored inside `./keystores` folder and they are loaded from gradle using `keystore.properties`.